subrinalisa/subrinalisa/README.md

     <tbody>
         <tr>
             <td>AlgoLab</td>
             <td>AlgoLab is a simple App, Software or Product Promoting Website.
-This template is created to promote
-                an app, software, or product-related website or landing page.
-This template is a clean responsive HTML structure with a unique design.</td>
+This template is a clean responsive
+                HTML structure with a unique design.
+This is very uder friendly and easy to customize.</td>
             <td><a href="https://algolab.algotoolz.com/">AlgoLab</a></td>
         </tr>
         <tr>
             <td>AlgoBazar</td>
-            <td>This AlgoBazar template is for any kind of e-commerce business website with a modern color and
+            <td>This template is for any kind of e-commerce business.
-                elegant design.
 This template gives simple but classy look.
-This responsive template comes with a Home Page, Product Page, Product Details Page, Wishlist Page, Cart Page, Checkout Page, User Dashboard Pages, Login & Register Pages and many more.
+This responsive layout comes with a
+                Home Page, Product Page, Product Details Page, Wishlist Page, Cart Page, Checkout Page, User Dashboard Pages, Login & Register Pages and many more.
 It is built with latest web technologies and SEO optimized code to make it friendly with search engines.
 It is also very well documented, user